ckan/ckanapi/README.md

 ### Actions

 Simple actions with string parameters may be called directly.
-The response is pretty-printed to STDOUT. e.g.:
+The response is pretty-printed to STDOUT.

+#### 🔧 List names of datasets on a remote CKAN site

 ```
 $ ckanapi action group_list -r https://demo.ckan.org